top of page

 2006 Motive; Motif, music: C. Fawcett, comissioned work for Resolution!
 06 Robin Howards Dance Theatre, London, Uk

 2006 In the Threshold, music: W.A.
-Mozart, for Master studies at LCDS, Uk
+Mozart, for Master studies at LCDS, London, Uk

-2005 Weiter und weiter, music: W. Mertens, for Master studies at LCDS, Uk
+2005 Weiter und weiter, music: W. Mertens, for Master studies at LCDS, London, Uk

 2002 Alba, music: G. Grump & P. Glass.
 Comissioned work for National Theatre Mannhein, Germany.
 Presented also in Certamen Coreografico de Madrid, Spain, getting finalist place.

-2001 En Espera, music:M. Ponce, comisioned work for Compañìa Nacional de Danza de Mexico
+2001 En Espera, music:M. Ponce, comissioned work for Compañìa Nacional de Danza de Mexico

 2000 Del Negro al Blanco, music: W.A.
-Mozart, comisioned work for Comañìa Nacional de Danza de Mexico
+Mozart, comissioned work for Comañìa Nacional de Danza de Mexico

 Contact

-For private classes or invite Silvia to teach or choreograph contact her at:
+To invite Silvia to teach or choreograph contact her at

 silviavm11@ymail.com